Quantized Fourier and Polynomial Features for more Expressive Tensor Network Models: INTRODUCTION

 One way to take advantage of the existing tensor-product structure in \cref{eq:TensorProductFeatureMap} is by imposing a tensor network \citep{kolda_tensor_2009,sidiropoulos_tensor_2017} constraint on the weights $\mat{w}$.
 For example, using a polyadic rank-$R$ constraint reduces the storage complexity of the weights from \order{M^D} down to \order{DMR} and enables the development of efficient learning algorithms with a computational complexity of \order{DMR} per gradient descent iteration.
 This idea has been explored for polynomial \citep{favier_parametric_2009,rendle_factorization_2010,blondel_higher-order_2016,blondel_multi-output_2017,batselier_tensor_2017-1} pure-power-$1$ polynomials \citep{novikov_exponential_2018}, pure-power polynomials of higher degree \citep{chen_parallelized_2018}, B-splines \citep{karagoz_nonlinear_2020}, and Fourier features \citep{wahls_learning_2014,stoudenmire_supervised_2016,efthymiou_tensornetwork_2019,kargas_supervised_2021,cheng_supervised_2021,wesel_large-scale_2021}.

 In this article, we improve on this entire line of research by deriving an exact \emph{quantized} representation \citep{khoromskij_odlog_2011} of pure-power polynomials and Fourier features, exploiting their inherent Vandermonde structure.
-It is worth noting that in this paper quantized means \emph{further tensorized}, and should not be confused with the practice of working with lower precision floating point numbers.
+It is worth noting that \emph{in this paper quantized means further tensorized}, and should not be confused with the practice of working with lower precision floating point numbers.
 By virtue of the derived quantized features, we are able to quantize the model weights.
-We show that the ensuing quantized models attain higher upper bounds on the VC-dimension for the same number of model parameters and can be trained with no additional computational cost, while learning from the same exact features as their non-quantized counterparts.
-We finally verify experimentally that:
+We show that compared to their non-quantized counterparts, quantized models can be trained with no additional computational cost, while learning from the same exact features.
+Most importantly, for the same number of model parameters the ensuing quantized models are characterized by higher upper bounds on the VC-dimension, which indicates a potential higher expressiveness.
+While these bounds are in practice not necessarily met, we verify experimentally that:

-\begin{enumerate} \item Quantized models are indeed characterized by generalization capabilities.
-This is demonstrated in \cref{sec:generalization}, where we show that quantized models achiever lower test errors than the non-quantized models with identical features and identical total number of model parameters. \item This additional structure regularizes the problem by prioritizing the learning of the peaks in the frequency spectrum of the signal (in the case of Fourier Features) (\cref{sec:regularization}).
+\begin{enumerate} \item Quantized models are indeed characterized by higher expressiveness.
+This is demonstrated in \cref{sec:generalization}, where we show that in the underparameterized regime quantized models achiever lower test errors than the non-quantized models with identical features and identical total number of model parameters. \item This additional structure regularizes the problem by prioritizing the learning of the peaks in the frequency spectrum of the signal (in the case of Fourier features) (\cref{sec:regularization}).
 In other words, the quantized structure is learning the most salient features in the data first with its limited amount of available model parameters. \item Quantized tensor network models can provide state-of-the-art performance on large-scale real-life problems.
 This is demonstrated in \cref{sec:large-scale}, where we compare the proposed quantized model to both its non-quantized counterpart and other state-of-the-art methods, demonstrating superior generalization performance on a laptop computer. \end{enumerate}

-\section{Background}
+\section{BACKGROUND}